krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 The libdefaults section may contain any of the following relations:

 **allow_weak_crypto**
-    If this is set to 0 (for false), then weak encryption types will be filtered out of the previous three lists (as noted in :ref:`Supported_Encryption_Types_and_Salts`).
+    If this flag is set to false, then weak encryption types will be filtered out of the previous three lists (as noted in :ref:`Supported_Encryption_Types_and_Salts`).
 The default value
     for this tag is false, which may cause authentication failures in existing Kerberos infrastructures that do not support strong